Projectile Jargon

 The Loop Takes Hold

 This creates a dangerous cycle where those who are most unsure and those who are bluffing the most become the most likely to overuse jargon.
-This leads to a culture where real communication and problem-solving suffer.
+This leads to a culture where real communication and problem-solving suffer, as meaningful dialogue is replaced with empty buzzwords.

 Consequences